serhatunver/automatic-license-plate-recognition-using-yolov11/README.md

 This project is based on the work from:

-1. [automatic-number-plate-recognition-python-yolov8](https://github.com/computervisioneng/automatic-number-plate-recognition-python-yolov8) by Computer Vision Engineer
+- [automatic-number-plate-recognition-python-yolov8](https://github.com/computervisioneng/automatic-number-plate-recognition-python-yolov8) by Computer Vision Engineer
-2. [Automatic-License-Plate-Recognition-using-YOLOv8](https://github.com/Muhammad-Zeerak-Khan/Automatic-License-Plate-Recognition-using-YOLOv8) by Muhammad Zeerak Khan

 The original projects provided the foundation for vehicle detection and tracking, which we have enhanced with improved OCR capabilities and Turkish license plate-specific optimizations.